joytou/Show-Repos/show-repos/readme.txt

 = Upgrade Notice =

-The `./mod/` directory needs to be backed up before updating, it will be overwritten through the system update mechanism.
+The './mod/' directory needs to be backed up before updating, it will be overwritten through the system update mechanism.

 = Steps to Upgrade =

 1. Back up the plugin directory, deactive the plugin, and then delete the plugin directory before upgrade to new version.
 2. Upload and unzip the new version to its original location, active plugins, plugin configuration sits to automatically inherit.

+= Contribute =

+Welcome to help to improve the plugin if you have any idea or you had caught any bug.
+Please email me <joytou.wu@qq.com>.
+Thanks~

 == Installation ==